Funded places available for selected job roles within healthcare

 Imperial

-Sustainability Across Diverse Healthcare Settings
+Sustainability in IPC Practice Across Diverse Healthcare Settings

-David Renard – Sustainable Medical Practices Advisor – Médecins Sans Frontières – Doctors Without Borders [Confirmed]
+David Renard – Sustainable Medical Practices Advisor – Médecins Sans Frontières – Doctors Without Borders

 16:50 – 17:00